 The compact disc side works well and will play a disc that's a little scratched up.
 The toggle switch controls across the boombox are a little clunky and loud but nothing terrible.

 The cassette deck side functions great, but there is some loud hiss during tape operation and is pretty annoying actually.
-Once again, I really don't know the history of the unit or have another to compare with so I am not sure if there are internal issues or if that is just the way it operates, but the noise does seem excessive.
-So with that being said I really don't use the cassette function all that often on this.
+Once again, I really don't know the history of the unit or have another to compare with.
+So I am not sure if there are internal issues with this particular item, or if that is just the way it operates.
+However, the noise does seem excessive, so I really don't use the cassette function all that often on this.